mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 startup.Configure(app, builder.HostingEnvironment);
 ```

-Interestingly, although we are passing `app` which is of type `WebApplication` if you inspect it, although the Configure() method is expecting an `IApplicationBuilder`, it seems ok with it.
-If you drill into the WebApplication object, you will see that it impelements the IApplicationBuilder interface.
+Interestingly, although we are passing `app` which is of type `WebApplication` if you inspect it, the `Configure()` method is expecting an `IApplicationBuilder`, but it seems ok with it.
+Why?
+If you drill into the `WebApplication` object, you will see that it implements the `IApplicationBuilder` interface.

-If we copy our middleware pipeline out of `Program.cs` and paste it into the `Configure()` method in `Startup.cs`, we should be able to move that code.
+Let's cut our middleware pipeline code out of `Program.cs` and paste it into the `Configure()` method in `Startup.cs`.

 ```C#
 // Startup.cs file
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)